Skip to content

 Susan Russo, MN, PHC-NP

-Susan Russo, MN, PHC-NP, gives you comprehensive nurse practitioner care backed by rare depth in emergency medicine, pediatrics, and women’s health
+Susan Russo, MN, PHC-NP, gives you comprehensive nurse practitioner care first — and added depth in weight loss management and ADHD treatment when those concerns are part of the picture

-You do not need to keep guessing your way through symptoms that deserve experienced care — book with Susan Russo today
+You do not need to keep guessing through symptoms that deserve thoughtful, experienced care — book with Susan Russo today

 Susan Russo, Nurse Practitioner in Kitchener at CARESPACE